-Demising walls are typically used in buildings with multiple tenants like an office building, apartment building, retail strip mall, or a commercial building.
-Demising walls run from the concrete floor to the underside of the tenant structure, or roof deck.
+Demising walls are typically used in buildings with multiple tenants like office buildings, apartment building, retail strip malls, or commercial buildings.
+The walls extend from the concrete floor to the underside of the tenant structure or roof deck.

-Demising walls also run horizontally to exterior walls, or CMU, concrete structural wall, or other rated partitions.
+They also run horizontally to exterior walls, or CMU, concrete structural walls, or other rated partitions.

 Fire-rated walls must be continuous to the exterior of the building or other rated assemblies inside the building.